fhiso/legacy-format/data-model.md

 ### RESN   {#RESN}

-A processing indicator signifying access to information has been denied or otherwise restricted.
+Restriction: a processing indicator signifying access to information has been denied or otherwise restricted.

 Contexts
 :   .`[INDI]`.`[RESN]`